Here’s a hearty bulgur pilaf with a lilting lemon flavor, embellished with green beans, white beans, fresh herbs, and nuts.

 - 1 cup cleaned, stemmed, and sliced mushrooms (any variety)

-- 15-ounce can navy beans (or other white beans), drained and rinsed
+- 15-ounce can navy, cannellini, or Great Northern beans, drained and rinsed

 - 1/3 cup chopped walnuts or pecans, toasted if desired